nubenetes/awesome-kubernetes/docs/java_frameworks.md

 ## Quarkus
 - [quarkus.io](https://quarkus.io/) Quarkus is a Kubernetes-native Java stack that is crafted from best-of-breed Java libraries and standards, and tailored for containers and cloud deployments
+- [Quarkus Images](https://github.com/quarkusio/quarkus-images) This repository contains the container images used by Quarkus.
 - [quarkus.io: Quarkus for Spring Developers](https://quarkus.io/blog/quarkus-for-spring-developers/)
 - [redhat.com: Red Hat drives future of Java with cloud-native, container-first Quarkus](https://www.redhat.com/en/blog/red-hat-drives-future-java-cloud-native-container-first-quarkus)
 - [developers.redhat.com: Quarkus: A quick-start guide to the Kubernetes-native Java stack](https://developers.redhat.com/articles/quarkus-quick-start-guide-kubernetes-native-java-stack/)